 BASKETBALL Wheelchair basketball is one of the original Paralympic events.
 The majority of rules, such as team size, court size, and basket height, are those set down by the International Basketball Federation.
 The wheelchairs are designed to allow the players to accelerate and spin quickly.
 Intellectualdisability basketball was played for the first time at the Paralympics at Sydney in 2000.
 FENCING Paralympic fencers, shown here competing at Barcelona in 1992, compete in three disciplines: foil, épée, and saber.
 Fencers sit in wheelchairs that are bolted to the floor to prevent them from tipping over.
 They attack by leaning forward and defend by leaning back.

 LONG JUMP There are jumping events in several disability categories.
 Shown here is Ricardo Ignacia of Brazil, competing in the long jump for amputees.
 He is wearing a specialized artificial limb, or prosthesis, that can stand the pounding of the run-up, takeoff, and landing.
-Bar attached to the front wheel for steering $(1.4 m) \log t$
+Bar attached front wheel Chair frame for steering is 4.5 ft (1.4 m) long to the